MeepMoop/py222/README.md

 Py222 is a 2x2x2 Rubik's Cube representation written in Python.
 It has support for applying individual moves to the puzzle, as well as space-separated algorithm strings specified in [WCA notation](https://www.worldcubeassociation.org/regulations/#article-12-notation).

 The move definitions are written for a sticker representation, but there are functions to normalize the state's stickers relative to a fixed DLB corner, and convert it into a fixed-corner piece orientation and permutation (OP) representation.
-Given the fixed-corner OP representation of a state, there are various functions which hash the state into unique integer indices.
+There are also various functions that can hash the fixed-corner OP representation state into unique integer indices.

 Also included is a sample IDA\* solver (solver.py).